Loose Stream: Hayle Mill, Tovil

 This has been the site of a mill for many centuries.
 The last mill was a paper mill, built in 1808 and was noted for its handmade paper until production ceased in 1987.
 The mill was bought by John Green in 1817 and remained in the Green family until 2002.
-In 1905, Herbert Green raised objections to the building of the Headcorn & Maidstone Junction Light Railway, the extension of the Kent & East Sussex Railway, a short portion of which was built as far as Tovil.
+In 1905, Herbert Green raised objections to the building of the Headcorn and Maidstone Junction Light Railway, the extension of the Kent and East Sussex Railway, a short portion of which was built as far as Tovil.
 His main objection was that the smoke from the locomotives would interfere with the operation of his mill.
-The eventual granting of the Light Railway Order involved a tunnel which was considerably longer than that which was originally proposed, a fact which pleased Mr. Green, who prophesied that "the longer the tunnel the less chance the line would be built."
+The eventual granting of the light railway order involved a tunnel which was considerably longer than that which was originally proposed, a fact which pleased Mr. Green, who prophesied that "the longer the tunnel the less chance the line would be built."

 The mill house burnt down on 20 June 2003, but the mill survived.
 The house was rebuilt in 2006–07 as part of the conversion of the Mill to apartments.
 The waterwheel is 12 ft diameter and 9 ft 9 in wide, being an unusual combination of pitchback and high breast shot, having the ability to apply water to the wheel in two different positions.
 The waterwheel bears the legend 'F. Clark, Millwright, Ashford 1875'.